In 1958 the first championship of the "Moyen Congo" was organised, won by Diables Noirs from Brazzaville.

-The first edition of the championship of Congo (Brazzaville) (as an independent state) in 1961 was contested over 2 legs by the champion of Brazzaville and Pointe-Noire.
+The first edition of the championship of Congo (Brazzaville) (as an independent state) in 1961 was contested over 2 legs by the champions of Brazzaville and Pointe-Noire.
 After a 5-year interruption, the tournament was resumed, involving 3 clubs: the regional champions of Brazzaville, Pointe-Noire, and Niari.
 The tournament continued with this formula until 1978.

 From 1979 to 1992, a nationwide league with 10 to 14 teams was played, with matches in Brazzaville (Stade de la Révolution, nowadays called Stade Massamba-Débat), Dolisie (Stade Pont, nowadays Stade Denis Sassou Nguesso), Nkayi (Stade Suco) and Pointe-Noire (Stade Municipal).